EVERY AUGUST…

 How do we get to Birchwood?

 You drive to the very end of the Gunflint Trail (about an hour northeast of Grand Marais).
-Park your car at the boat landing on the Seagull River and lug your stuff to the handcrafted barge name Barracuda.
+Park your car at the boat landing off the Seagull River and lug your stuff to the handcrafted barge name Barracuda.
 You can ride on the barge or canoe the two miles down the Seagull River to Birchwood Wilderness Camp.
 We travel as a group.

 Adventure Awaits